Community right to challenge gives communities chance run and shape services on our behalf where they believe they can do so differently and better.

 If you wish to submit an expression of interest, you must do so between 18 February and 31 March each year.

-Please download and complete the expression of interest form (doc / 65 KB) and return it by email to Neil Irving, assistant director (policy and partnerships): firstname.lastname@example.org.
+Please download and complete the expression of interest form (doc / 65 KB) and return it by email to Neil Irving, assistant director (policy, partnerships and communities): firstname.lastname@example.org.